 storage.objects.create permission allows you to create

-Permissions allow members to perform specific actions on buckets or objects
+Permissions allow principals to perform specific actions on buckets or objects

 in Cloud Storage.
 For example, the

-allows a member to list the buckets in your project.
+allows a principal to list the buckets in your project.
 You don't directly give

-members permissions; instead, you assign roles, which have one
+principals permissions; instead, you grant roles, which have one

 or more permissions bundled within them.

-For a reference list of the Cloud IAM permissions that apply to Cloud Storage, see Cloud IAM Permissions for Cloud Storage.
+For a reference list of the IAM permissions that apply to Cloud Storage, see IAM Permissions for Cloud Storage.

 storage.objects.list.
-You assign roles to members, which allows
+You grant roles to principals, which allows

 them to perform actions on the buckets and objects in your project.

-For a reference list of the Cloud IAM roles that apply to Cloud Storage, see Cloud IAM Roles for Cloud Storage.
+For a reference list of the IAM roles that apply to Cloud Storage, see IAM Roles for Cloud Storage.